jizhang/jizhang.github.com/source/_posts/2022-08-10-configure-logging-for-flask-sqlalchemy-project.md

         logging.getLogger().setLevel(logging.DEBUG)
 ```

 Here we use the Flask app factory pattern, and configure logging right after we create the app instance.
 This is necessary because once `app.logger` is accessed, default behaviour will be set up.
 The log format is similar to the default, except we use `%(name)s` instead of `%(module)s`.
 Then we set the root logger level to `INFO`, and if we are in debug mode, `DEBUG` level is used.
 Besides, `basicConfig` adds a default handler that logs into standard error.
+This is sufficient for applications running in containers.

 To use logger in modules: